schriskii/CSU-Senior-Project/docs/senior project proposal.md

 Additional Software/Equipment Needed:
 =====================================

-Visual Studio Code, GitHub
+GitHub

 Personal Motivation:
 ====================

 I make games as a hobby and have been working on a versatile foundation for my games in my free time.
-I would like to be able to easily add online play to my games in the future.
-In particular, one of my dream projects is an online fighting game, and in that genre, rollback is quickly becoming an expected standard thanks to the snappy online gameplay it offers.
-Also, this will be a great opportunity to learn about networking in general.
+All of the menus in my games so far have been quick, bodged-together solutions.
+This project would give me a way to avoid redundancy in my code, increasing maintainability and flexibility.

 Outline of Future Research Efforts:
 ===================================

-For this project, I will need to learn how to make Godot modules in C++.
-I will also need to research Godot's networking options more in-depth and find the best fit for my purpose.
-Lastly, I will need to find the best way to optimize the relatively large amounts of memory read/write required for this task (aided by the use of C++ instead of Godot's standard Python-style GDScript).
+For this project, I will need to research the various kinds of engine extension available in Godot and determine how this project should be packaged.

 Tentative Schedule:
 ===================

-April 12, 2022:
-- Develop the system for saving and reloading past game states.

-August 31, 2022:
-- Research Godot's native networking options and find the best fit.

-September 30, 2022:
+October 15, 2022:
-- Implement rollback netcode.
+- Choose a broad implementation plan within Godot (e.g. module? extension?)
+- Implement the four main components on a basic level: one menu at a time, only basic buttons.

 October 31, 2022:
-- Flesh out the user-end API.
+- Implement a second button type.
+- Implement button theme switching.
+- Implement menu stack behavior with >1 menu.

+November 15, 2022:
+- Wrap up development by implementing any remaining functionality.
-- Develop test plan.
+- Finish test plan.
-- Begin to test the module within my work-in-progress games as well as dedicated testing projects.
-- Begin to evaluate test results.

 April 30, 2023:
 - Complete and present defense documentation.